-When the love of your life asked you to be his wife, he opened up a box to reveal a diamond ring with enough sparkle to make your jaw drop.
-But now, you’re noticing that your ring is looking a little…dull.
-Fear not, that diamond just needs a good cleaning!
+When the love of your life asked you to be his wife, he opened up a box to reveal a diamond ring.
+It had just enough sparkle to make your jaw drop.
+But now, you’re noticing that your diamond engagement ring is looking a little…dull.
+Fear not; that diamond just needs a good cleaning!
 But how do you clean your ring without damaging it?
 And do you need a professional to clean it?
-We’re showing you easy steps you can take to clean and care for your precious engagement ring to ensure that it sparkles year-round!
+We’re showing you how to clean diamond ring impurities to ensure it will sparkle year-round!

 You Don’t Always Need A Jeweler